solzook/proj7-Gcal/README.md

 ## Using the Program
 Step 1: select the date and time ranges using the provided fields then press "Choose Calendars".

 Step 2: select which calendars to retrieve events from and press "Get Free Times".

-Step 3: A list of retrieved calendar events is shown, followed by free times and busy times for the given time/date ranges
+Step 3: A list of retrieved calendar events is shown, followed by free times and busy times for the given time/date ranges.
-    deselect a number of events from the list at the top of the page and press "Get New Times" to recalculate times using only selected events
+    deselect a number of events from the list at the top of the page and press "Get New Times" to recalculate times using only selected events.

 ## Running the Program